AniAdamPashut/cpi/README.md

 > (kinda like pip)

 ## Todo
-- add the frontend (cli)
+- add the frontend (cli) (like pacman)
 - Make code rustier
-- Get it on a server (currently it works locally)
+- Get it on a server
-- Maybe upload (instead of me manually moving files)
+- Maybe upload
 - ~~Use TOML to store metadata~~
 - ~~Implement version tracking (ooo scary)~~
 - ~~Make the Module.install method better (kinda confused by it though less relevant for current progression)~~